mvolkmann/MyUnixEnv/notes/AngularNotes.md

   * ex. {{myObservable$ | async}}
   * ex. with ngFor
     \*ngFor="let user of users$ | async"
-  * automatically unsubsubscribes from the `Observable` if the component is removed from the DOM and resubscribes if it is inserted again later
+  * automatically unsubscribes from the `Observable` if the component is removed from the DOM and resubscribes if it is inserted again later
     * a primary benefit over just directly subscribing in code